PhD in Agricultural and Biological Engineering

 Current position: Post-Doctoral Scholar in the Department of Civil and Environmental Engineering at The Pennsylvania State University, United States of America

-Femeena was awarded a Green Talent in 2014 due to her ideas, which have the potential to be implemented on a large scale to eradicate food security issues while also protecting the environment.
-Her research stay with Dr. Fohrer at the University of Kiel, Germany, proved to be very beneficial for her career.
-Dr. Fohrer is part of her PhD research committee and invited her back to Kiel for data collection in 2016.
+Femeena was awarded a Green Talent due to her ideas, which have the potential to be implemented on a large scale to eradicate food security issues while also protecting the environment.
+Her research stay with Dr Fohrer at the University of Kiel, Germany, proved to be very beneficial for her career.
+Dr Fohrer is part of her PhD research committee and invited her back to Kiel for data collection in 2016.

 CV as submitted for the Green Talents award (2014):

-Research focus: Spatial optimization of cropping pattern for food and biofuel production with minimum downstream pollution
+Research focus: spatial optimisation of cropping pattern for food and biofuel production with minimum downstream pollution

 Eradicating food security issues while protecting the environment has been the cornerstone of Femeena’s promising research work and her long term ambition.
 With her specialised knowledge, she hopes to make a change in food security on an environmental and economical level.